dijkm88/ms1/README.md

 ## Deployment ##
 - - - -
-This project was created by using [Adobe Dreamweaver](https://www.adobe.com/ie/products/dreamweaver.html "Adobe Dreamweaver"), and commited and pushed to GitHub by using [git --everything-is-local](https://git-scm.com/download/win "git --everything-is-local"), which allowed to push to GitHub after installation on local machine.
+This project was worked on through a local IDE, with the integration of [git --everything-is-local](https://git-scm.com/download/win "git --everything-is-local"), which allowed to push to GitHub after installation on local machine.

 The project has been deployed on Github pages, and I've performed the following steps to make it accessible after committing to Github:
 1. Login into [Github](https://www.github.com/ "Github").